microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 ## Example Levels

-There are demonstrations of the GT lighting model thought the example levels.
-For examples of creating metals such as gold, bronze, and aluminum check out the `\GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialGallery\MaterialGallery.umap` level.
+There are demonstrations of the GT lighting model throughout the example levels.
+For examples of creating metals such as gold, copper, and aluminum check out the `\GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialGallery\MaterialGallery.umap` level.

-To compare on constrast the differences between the GT lighting model and Unreal's default mobile lighting model open the `\GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialMatrix\MaterialMatrix.umap` level.
+To compare on contrast the differences between the GT lighting model and Unreal's default mobile lighting model open the `\GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialMatrix\MaterialMatrix.umap` level.

 ![Material Matrix](Images/Lighting/LightingMaterialMatrix.png)